sourcebroker/deployer-bulk-tasks/README.rst

    where the params means:

-   a) *prefix*
-      A prefix that will be put before each command from cli.
+   **prefix** - a prefix that will be put before each command from cli.
 For example if you have help command in Magento2 and call it "php bin/magento help" then now you will call it "dep magento:help live".

-   b) *binary*
-      cli application binary.
+   **binary** - cli application binary.

-   c) *command*
-      A command that together with binary will output raw command list like "php bin/magento list --raw".
+   **command** - a command that together with binary will output raw command list like "php bin/magento list --raw".

-   d) *binary_required*
-      If true then the php exception will be thrown if binary is not found.
+   **binary_required** - if true then the php exception will be thrown if binary is not found.